UsamaKenway/Easy-LLM-Server/README.md

 </details>

 ### Upcoming features
--
--
 - Gradio containing options to change character names
 - vector DB for longterm chat history
-- control over quantization config through loading model
+- control over quantization config through loading model API # for now you have to change the code

-Issues:
-- torch.cuda.empty_cache() doesnt clear vram when unloading model.